How The Unabated NFL Simulator Works

 There are 11 possible RUF settings, from minus-5 (most conservative) to plus-5 (most aggressive).
 The most conservative setting will result in an average absolute error of 1.45 points in the difference between the team’s preseason and year-end power rating (assuming no QB injury).
 A neutral setting will result in an average absolute error of 2.45.
 The most aggressive setting sees that number ballooning to 4.18.

 Want this framed differently?
-In a simulation where every team had a rating of zero, with no QB injuries, using the most conservative RUF setting, a team would win from 7-10 games 64.5% of the time; with a neutral setting that drops to 51.5%, and with the most aggressive setting it falls to 41.9%.
+In a simulation where every team had a rating of zero, with no QB injuries, using the most conservative RUF setting, a team would win from 7-10 games 64.5 percent of the time; with a neutral setting that drops to 51.5 percent, and with the most aggressive setting it falls to 41.9 percent.

 NFL Simulator Results Screen